-Russian Tourist Visa: Check with your local Russian Embassy regarding travel visa requirements and visa fees, all of which vary according to your nationality.
-The information provided here is from the Russian Embassy in Ireland website and was the procedure I had to follow.
+Russian Tourist Visa: Check with your local Russian Embassy regarding travel visa requirements and visa fees, all of which vary according to your nationality and the part of Russia you are visiting.
+You may be entitled to the e-Visa or may have to go through the full paper application.
+Both methods are explained below.

-When applying through the Dublin Embassy, Irish and British passport holders will incur the highest fees whilst citizens of other EU countries will pay considerably less.
-The fee for US passport holders is the same as Irish and British passport holders.
-The processing period for Russian tourist visas at the Dublin Embassy is 4-20 days although visas which need to be processed within 3 days are significantly more expensive.
+Full Visa Application: When applying through the Dublin Embassy, Irish, British and US passport holders will incur the highest fees while citizens of other EU countries will pay considerably less.
+The processing period for Russian tourist visas at the Dublin Embassy is 4-20 days although visas that need to be processed within 3 days are significantly more expensive.

 Visas are for specific entry and exit dates so plan your trip for within those dates.
 For example, if your visa is valid from 1st – 30th June you can enter Russia anytime from the 1st June onwards but you must leave on 30th June or before.